Creators250/Java/README.md

 # Java
-all code that I practise with java
+All code that I practise with java.
+You can use it to learn or orther jobs